fonttools/fonttools/Doc/source/index.rst

 Feature requests and bug reports are always welcome at https://github.com/fonttools/fonttools/issues/

-The best place for end-user and developer discussion about the fontTools project is the https://groups.google.com/d/forum/fonttools mailing list.
+The best place for end-user and developer discussion about the fontTools project is the `fontTools gitter channel <https://gitter.im/fonttools-dev/Lobby>`_.
 There is also a development https://groups.google.com/d/forum/fonttools-dev mailing list for continuous integration notifications.
-You can also email Behdad privately at behdad@behdad.org.

 Acknowledgments